inform-us/requirements_specifications/rules/CAM-ICU.md

 Rules for CAM-ICU Metric

 ## EPIC
-- CAM-ICU metric is a binary score;
+- CAM-ICU metric is a binary score
 - The score is required on all patients that have at least two consecutive RASS scores of -3 to +4 every 12 hour shift.
 - The two possible outcomes for CAM-ICU score are positive or negative.
-- There are no targets for these variables xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+- There are no targets for these variables

 ## EPIC Flowsheets
 * ### ABC metric [ID XXXX for Group or summative score if applicable]